Yves (singer): 2017–2023: Debut with Loona and lawsuits against Blockberry Creative

-On November 14, 2017, Yves was revealed as the ninth member of the Korean idol girl group Loona.
+On November 14, 2017, Yves was revealed as the ninth member of the South Korean idol girl group Loona.
 As part of the group's pre-debut release strategy, on November 28, she released her self-titled single album containing two tracks, the single "New" and "D-1".
 In December 2017, Yves participated on the song "The Carol 2.0" with Loona members ViVi and Choerry.
 She also featured on the second track "Girl's Talk" on other Loona member Chuu's self-titled single album.

 Yves was introduced as part of Loona's third sub-unit Loona yyxy.
-The sub-unit includes members Chuu, Go Won and HyeJu, and their EP, Beauty & the Beat, was released on May 30, 2018 and reached number 4 on the Gaon Album Chart.
+The sub-unit includes members Chuu, Go Won and HyeJu.
+Their EP, Beauty & the Beat, was released on May 30, 2018, and reached number 4 on the Gaon Album Chart.
 She officially debuted with the whole group on August 20 with the EP [+ +], which peaked at number 2 on the Gaon Album Chart.

 In May 2020, Yves became the new MC of the variety show Fact iN Star alongside Yoo Jae-hwan.

-2022–present: Lawsuits against Blockberry Creative and solo debut

-On November 28, 2022, it was reported that Yves and all Loona members, except for HyunJin and ViVi, have filed a lawsuit to suspend their contracts with Blockberry Creative, citing a loss of trust in the company.
+On November 28, 2022, it was reported that Yves and all Loona members, except for Hyunjin and ViVi, had filed a lawsuit to suspend their contracts with Blockberry Creative, citing a loss of trust in the company.
 Blockberry Creative has denied these allegations.
-On January 13, 2023, it was revealed that Yves, along with HaSeul, Go Won, Olivia Hye, and YeoJin, lost the trial against Blockberry Creative regarding the termination of their exclusive contracts.
-However, on June 16, The Seoul High Court's 5th Civil Cases Division ruled in favor of Yves, HaSeul, Go Won, Olivia Hye, and YeoJin, allowing them to suspend their exclusive contracts with Blockberry Creative.
+On January 13, 2023, it was revealed that Yves, along with Haseul, Go Won, HyeJu, and YeoJin, lost the trial against Blockberry Creative regarding the termination of their exclusive contracts.
+However, on June 16, The Seoul High Court's 5th Civil Cases Division ruled in the five's favor, allowing them to suspend their exclusive contracts with Blockberry Creative.